Zergus/cv/README.md

 ## 💼 JavaScript Software Developer

 ### 📝 Profile
-JavaScript developer.
-Working in web industry as developer since 2011.
-Highly skilled at solving issues, implementing new technologies, supporting un-supportable code, refactoring huge chunks of code, developing unit and integration tests, deciding project structure and architecture, communicating with people in pleasing manner.
-More thinking, less writing.
-Programming is about automatization, not about typing.
+With more than 10 years experience in the web industry, I specialize in JavaScript development since 2011.
+My skill set isn't just about coding; it's about providing holistic solutions.
+From troubleshooting complex issues to pioneering the implementation of cutting-edge technologies, I have a proven track record of delivering robust, scalable, and maintainable solutions.
+My expertise extends to reviving legacy codebases, efficiently refactoring extensive lines of code, and putting together rigorous unit and integration tests.
+I take a thoughtful approach to software architecture and can readily adapt or establish project structures that set the foundation for successful long-term development.
+In essence, my philosophy is: "More thinking, less writing."
+I believe that the core of programming is about automation and problem-solving, not just churning out lines of code.
+Intrigued?
+Let's talk about how I can add value to your team or project.

 ### 🛠 Work Experience
 - **Web Team Lead** at *Trinetix* (2023 - now)